Rosedale

 Health performance in Rosedale is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The most common medical conditions in the area are arthritis and mental health issues, impacting 9.4 and 8.3% of residents respectively.
-About 66.0% of residents declare themselves completely clear of medical ailments, compared to 62.7% across Rest of Vic.
-The area has 18.3% of residents aged 65 and over (928 people), which is lower than the 23.5% in Rest of Vic.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.4% and 8.3% of residents respectively.
+Conversely, 66.0% of residents declare themselves completely clear of medical ailments, compared to 62.7% across Rest of Vic..
+As of June 20XX (exact year not specified), the area has 18.3% of residents aged 65 and over (929 people), which is lower than the 23.5% in Rest of Vic..
+Despite this, health outcomes among seniors are above average, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health